 CREAM CHEESE FROSTING

-- Place the butter and cream cheese in the bowl of a stand mixer fitted with the paddle attachment.
+- Make the cream cheese frosting.
+Place the butter and cream cheese in the bowl of a stand mixer fitted with the paddle attachment.
 Mix on medium speed until well combined.
 Add in the powdered sugar, heavy cream, and salt, and whip until light and fluffy.

 - Spread onto the cinnamon rolls while they are still slightly warm.